Label Quality Control Checklist

 Font handling is a frequent source of corruption.
 All fonts must be outlined or embedded to prevent substitution errors.
 Small text requires specific attention; verify that positive text is mono-weight enough to hold, and reverse text is bold enough not to fill in during printing.

 Dielines must be on a separate, non-printing layer.
-The QC technician checks that the dieline aligns perfectly with the artwork and that safety margins (safe zones) are respected.
+The QC technician checks that the dieline aligns perfectly with the artwork and that safety margins (safe zones) are respected to ensure compliance with labeling requirements for products.
 Text or essential graphics placed too close to the cut line risk being trimmed off due to mechanical tolerance.

 Bleed requirements are strict in label manufacturing.
 The artwork must extend beyond the dieline, typically by 1/16th or 1/8th of an inch, to allow for die movement.
 Checking for adequate bleed prevents hairline white edges from appearing on the finished die-cut label.